-At the Office of Student Accessibility Services, we understand that you as parents may be accustomed to playing a very active role in your student’s education.
+At Student Accessibility Services (SAS), we understand that you as parents may be accustomed to playing a very active role in your student’s education.
 Also, we understand that parents of students with a disability have additional concerns beyond those of other parents.

 Finally, your role is to encourage your student to apply for the necessary accommodations, and then allow the student to take on the responsibility.
 Some of the experiences and independence your student will gain by going to college includes making the choice about whether or not to obtain disability accommodations.